 Udon Thani Train Station

-Udon Thani train station is located on the Prajak Sillapakom in Udon Thani city centre.
+Udon Thani Railway Station is located on the Prajak Sillapakom in Udon Thani city centre.
 The train station is about 1 km from Central Plaza shopping centre and the bus station.
 In Udon Thani it is easy and cheap to catch a taxi or tuk-tuk to train station if you are staying at a hotel which too far away to walk.

 Location of Udon Thani Station